kevin-tofu/fluxfem/README.md

 ## Features
-- Built on JAX, enabling automatic differentiation and high-performance execution via grad, jit, vmap, and related transformations.
+- Built on JAX, enabling automatic differentiation with grad, jit, vmap, and related transformations.

-- A FEM framework with a weak-form–centric API, emphasizing a smooth transition from theoretical formulations to practical code implementations.
+- Weak-form–centric API that keeps formulations close to code; weak forms are represented as expression trees and compiled to element kernels.

-- Supports two assembly approaches: weak-form-based assembly and a tensor-based (scikit-fem–style) assembly.
+- Two assembly approaches: weak-form-based assembly and a tensor-based (scikit-fem–style) assembly.

-- enables to handle both Linear / Non-Linear analysis with AD in JAX
+- Handles both linear and nonlinear analyses with AD in JAX.

 ## Usage